ludvikkristoffersen/subfuzzer/README.md

 \____/  \__,_||_.__/ \_|   \__,_|/___|/___|\___||_|
  ------------------------------------ By Ludde ----
 ```
-A subdomain fuzzer that uses a user-specified wordlist to enumerate subdomains for a domain.
+A subdomain fuzzer that uses a user-specified wordlist to find subdomains for a domain.

 ## Installation
 ```